-- Credits awarded by Bellevue College may not transfer to other colleges and universities, and we make no claim regarding the application or transfer of awarded credits to the programs at other schools.
+- Awarded credits may not transfer to other colleges and universities.
+We make no claim regarding the transferability of Prior Learning credits.

-- Awarded credits must generally meet the same standards, course objectives, and learning outcomes of equivalent courses offered by the college.
+- Awarded credits must generally meet the same standards, course objectives, and learning outcomes of an equivalent course offered by the college.

 - Awarded credits are subject to review and approval by faculty.